klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 # Continuous Integration

 Continuous integration allows projects to run checks and builds in an automated manner.
-Such a CI routine is executed when new changes are commited to the repository.
+Such a CI routine is executed when new changes are committed to the repository.
 This makes sure that possible errors in the program code can be spotted immediately when they are caused.
-Moreover, it assues that quality standards are met, e.g. when reviewing merge requests or for releases.
+Moreover, it assumes that quality standards are met, e.g. when reviewing merge requests or for releases.
 This can be done by defining a range of tasks that e.g. run unit tests, compile the code, generate documentation, calculate code quality metrics and deploy results to devices.
 CI is applied to a source-controlled repository, e.g. on GitHub or Gitlab since this ensures that all developers work on the same code basis.